iluvatyr/docker-supertuxkart/README.md

 # Docker SuperTuxKart Server

 This is a docker image for deploying a [SuperTuxKart](https://supertuxkart.net) server.
-It uses a modified version of stk-code from [kimden/stk-code](https://github.com/kimden/stk-code) instead of [supertuxkart/stk-code](https://github.com/supertuxkart/stk-code.git) It adds a few more functionalities and is fully compatible with the standard stk-code.
+It uses a modified version of stk-code from [kimden/stk-code](https://github.com/kimden/stk-code) instead of [supertuxkart/stk-code](https://github.com/supertuxkart/stk-code.git) for building the image.
+This adds a few more functionalities and is fully compatible with the standard stk-code.
 A lot Supertuxkart-servers run with this server version.

 ## What is SuperTuxKart?